Near Millen in Jenkins County, Georgia — The American South (South Atlantic)

 Erected 1958.
 (Marker Number 082-10.)

 Location.
 32° 49.637′ N, 82° 8.463′ W. Marker is near Millen, Georgia, in Jenkins County.
-Marker is at the intersection of Georgia Route 17 and Morris Road, on the left when traveling east on State Route 17.
-Touch for map.
+Marker is at the intersection of Georgia Route 17 and Morris Road, on the left when traveling east on Touch for map.
 Marker is in this post office area: Millen GA 30442, United States of America.
+Touch for directions.

 Other nearby markers.
-At least Bark Camp Church (approx. 5.2 miles away); a different marker also named Bark Camp Church (approx. 5.4 miles away); Sherman at Midville (approx. 5Ĺ miles away); Pine Barren Crossroads (approx. 6.7 miles away); Old Savannah Road (was approx. 6.7 miles away but has been reported missing. ); Battle of Buck Head Creek (approx. 8Ĺ miles away); Big Buckhead Church (approx. 8.6 miles away); Cavalry Action at Buckhead Church (approx. 8.6 miles away).
+At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
+Bark Camp Church (approx. 5.2 miles away); a different marker also named Bark Camp Church (approx. 5.4 miles away); Sherman at Midville (approx. 5˝ miles away); Pine Barren Crossroads (approx. 6.7 miles away); Battle of Buck Head Creek (approx. 8˝ miles away); Big Buckhead Church (approx. 8.6 miles away); Cavalry Action at Buckhead Church (approx. 8.6 miles away); Summerville (approx. 9˝ miles away).

 Regarding Sherman at the Jones Plantation.
 The Joseph B. Jones plantation house, where Sherman established his headquarters, was described by Major Henry Hitchcock in his book Marching with Sherman as "Fine place, large three story double frame house, wide porch three sides . . . finest house we have seen yet."